Zack-Fong/RN-MDT/README.md

 2. open XCode, select device/simulator and run project

-**Steps to use Own Machine's IP Address instead of localhost**
+**Steps to use Own Machine's IP Address instead of localhost** Own Machine's IP Address is needed for API to work in real devices
 1. Go to configuration.js file
     - Path: ~/RN-MDT/src/api/configuration.js
 2. Replace CONFIG_IP_LOCAL_HOST with your own machine's IP Address